Slevinski/slevinski.github.io/series/writing-and-representation/entries/handwriting-and-spatial-script-practice/essay.md

 That assumption made the system look slower and more cumbersome than it needed to be.

-Martin's discussion is dated in its software context, but the writing-systems point remains useful: print clarity and handwriting fluency are different material goals.
+Martin's discussion is dated in its software context, and it is reviewed in detail in the *Signed Language Writing Critical Review Series*.

+Here, it is used narrowly for its historical handwriting and shorthand observation: print clarity and handwriting fluency are different material goals.

 The same source also treats shorthand as part of the SignWriting landscape rather than as a theoretical afterthought.